 The Los Angeles Unified School District is the second largest K12 school district in the US.
 In response to a request from the school district to transition 700,000 students to remote learning, AWS helped establish a call center to field IT questions, provide remote support, and enable staff to answer calls.
 This month, they also opened an additional phone hotline students and families can call for help to manage fear, anxiety, and other challenges related to COVID-19.

 Learn how to build a chatbot for a school in less than an hour, and read about another success story at Oklahoma State University–Oklahoma City (OSU-OKC).

 In uncertain times, and any time, AWS is here to help our government, education, nonprofits, and health organizations achieve their missions.
-Learn more about building chatbots for healthcare, chatbots for education, and call centers.
+Learn more about Amazon Connect in the public sector, chatbots for education, and call centers.
 And learn how to optimize your call center to improve citizen services, and how AWS is supporting health and human services and K12 organizations.
 If you have any questions, contact us.

 And to hear more direct from our customers, listen to Fix This, our bi-weekly podcast of bite-sized stories about how tech makes the world a better place.